cube3power/atsd/rule-engine/functions-db.md

   db_statistic(string s, string i, string m, string e, string t) number db_statistic(string s, string i, string m, string e, [] t) number
 ```
 Retrieve an aggregated value from the database for the specified metric `m`, entity `e`, and series tags `t`.
-The tags can be specified as an empty string `''` (no tags), as `key1=value1,key2=value`, or as `tags` placeholder representing the tags of the current window.
+The tags can be specified as an empty string `''` (no tags), as `key1=value1,key2=value`, or as `tags` field representing the grouping tags of the current window.

 Example: